 If you want to solve issues yourself, there’s a knowledgebase.
 A Small Orange is better than most EIG brands here, offering a knowledgebase that’s easy to navigate and stuffed full of articles.
 Plus, articles have the appropriate amount of detail.
 Simple pieces provide simple answers, while more complex tutorials come fit with screenshots and step-by-step instruction.

 There’s also a solid balance of troubleshooting articles, tutorials and clarifications, making A Small Orange’s knowledgebase feel more well-rounded than most.
 Most answers you’ll need can be found there, with live chat and ticket-based support at the ready if you can’t.

 A Small Orange has its strong points, including a low price point, decent list of features and excellent ease of use.
 That said, it’s hard to recommend it.
 Though the hosting aspect of the service isn’t bad, the privacy of its corporate head is.
 Thankfully, some of the more annoying trends with EIG brands aren’t present, but there’s no guarantee it’ll stay that way.

 Even so, A Small Orange isn’t a bad choice in web host, especially if you like the interface and no-nonsense pricing.
-If you’re concerned about privacy, though, you’re better off reading our other web hosting reviews.

 What do you think of A Small Orange?
 Will you try it?
 Let us know in the comments below and, as always, thanks for reading.